 A heartburn is a sign that something, a situation, an event, a person burns us, acidifies, infuriates us.

 Behind excessive acid production is hidden a feeling of fear, tension control in the material world.
 It is a fact occurred recently.
 We are concerned about any family, professional, financial or judicial problem and do not stop mulling obsessively.
-The situation seems irritating, unjust and we feel impotence, "a knot in my stomach".
+The situation seems irritating, unfair and we feel impotence, "a knot in my stomach".

 "I am invaded by all those around me.
 The exterior is bitter, attacks me and puts me in danger".